symfony-cmf/symfony-cmf-docs/components/routing.rst

 RouteObjectInterface
 ~~~~~~~~~~~~~~~~~~~~

-Routes that implement this interface are linked to a content document.
+Routes that implement this interface can be linked to a content document using
+the ``getRouteContent`` method.
+If non-null, this content is passed to the
+controller.
+If there is no specific content for this route this may return null.

+Furthermore, routes that implement this interface can also provide a custom route
+name.
+The key returned by ``getRouteKey`` will be used as route name instead of
+the Symfony core compatible route name and can contain any characters.
+This allows
+you, for example, to set a path as the route name.

 All routes still need to extend the base class ``Symfony\Component\Routing\Route``

 Redirections